 How Business Reply Mail Works

-- Typical cost to them: $0.70–$1.20 per returned envelope [6]
+- The average cost to the business: $0.70 to $1.20 per returned envelope[1]

-The Right Way — Step by Step
+The Right Way to Return Junk Mail -- Step by Step

 - Remove or black out any personal information you don't want to return

-- Fold the rest of the junk mail they sent and place it inside
+- Fold the rest of the junk mail they sent and place it inside the envelope

-- Add a written note: "Please permanently remove me from your mailing list" and your mailing label
+- Add a written note: "Please permanently remove me from your mailing list"

 The "Return to Sender" Myth